gisql/csa-p/README.md

 I also have `awscli` (apt-get).

 NOTE
-	I couldn't get terraform to read the credentail file.
+	I couldn't get terraform to read the credential file.
 	The documentation for it seems to be... well... incorrect.
 	Anyways, I ended up setting the environment variables, which seems to do the trick...